sanger-pathogens/assembly_unicycler_short_read/README.md

 ## Credits

-assembly_unicycler_shortreads was inspired by the [nf-core/bacass](https://github.com/nf-core/bacass) and contains components derived from that pipeline.
+assembly_unicycler_short_read was inspired by the [nf-core/bacass](https://github.com/nf-core/bacass) and contains components derived from that pipeline.

 ## Support